-Dr. Taeun Chang, Director of our Neonatal Neurocritical Care Program, assembled a world-class team of specialized pediatricians, including Dr. Monica Pearl, to perform an innovative, non-surgical procedure to stop Bella’s seizures.
+The late Taeun Chang, M.D., Director of our Neonatal Neurocritical Care Program, assembled a world-class team of specialized pediatricians, including Monica Pearl, M.D., Director of our Neurointerventional Radiology Program, to perform an innovative, non-surgical procedure to stop Bella’s seizures.
 These doctors pioneered treatment to carefully trigger controlled strokes in the unhealthy half of the brain, rather than traditional approach of surgical removal.
 This intricate process, which may take place in several sessions over a couple of weeks, involves the science of interventional neuroradiology and neonatal neurocritical care.
-Dr. Chang explains, “it’s no different from an adult patient getting a heart stent, which is delivered through the bloodstream-except we went up the bloodstream to reach the brain.”

 The team neutralized approximately 98 percent of Bella’s left brain before she was a month old.
 Soon after, her adoptive parents, Ambre and Mark Hauschildt, drove from Iowa to meet their daughter for the first time at Children’s National.
 Bella was 7 weeks old and barely moved.